An Event Full of NAFTA Expertise

 NAFTA Negotiation Updates

-Scarbrough Vice President of Sales and Marketing, Kevin Ekstrand, just recently spoke on a panel at the NASCO Continental Reunion in Monterrey, Mexico, where keynote speaker Ildefonso Guajardo, Mexican secretary of the Economy, who leads Mexico’s NAFTA negotiation team was present.
+Scarbrough just recently spoke on a panel at the NASCO Continental Reunion in Monterrey, Mexico, where keynote speaker Ildefonso Guajardo, Mexican secretary of the Economy, who leads Mexico’s NAFTA negotiation team was present.
 The theme of this year’s conference was Beyond Borders, Beyond Politics and drew government, educational, and business leaders from the United States, Canada, and Mexico.
-Kevin was able to bring some of that discussion back to Iowa, inform the crowd on changes that affect local businesses and update where the negotiations stand.
+We were able to bring some of that discussion back to Iowa, inform the crowd on changes that affect local businesses and update where the negotiations stand.

 The issues and objectives can be summarized in the following bullet points.
 More to come after results of the November 17th negotiations are released.